ddhuynh5/MIPS-CPU-Simulator/README.md

     ```

 # Design:
 We decided to use the pipeline architecture since it allowed for the most realistic and accurate representation for our MIPS Simulator.
-We do not support single stepping, since that is not a project requirement.

 # TO-DO:
 - README